kevinli7377/AppliedCVFinalProject/CLIP/README.md

 ## Results
 Overall, from these preliminary experiments, we concluded that CLIP was not as successful compared to the Segmentation + Detection approach that we chose to focus on instead.
+Although CLIP has the advantage of performing multi-ingredient detection without needing segmentation, it also often misses ingredients in an image.
+We chose to have a segmentation phase so that every ingredient is passed through the detection model.